intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Go inside the container and continue to [Configuration](#2-Configuration).
 #### Manual installation
-Non-Docker users need to install [Redis](https://redis.io/topics/quickstart) and [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) (for visualizing the serving status).
-Please make sure the environment variable `$REDIS_HOME` is set to the path where you install Redis so that Cluster Serving can start or stop it.
+Non-Docker users need to install [Redis](https://redis.io/topics/quickstart) and [TensorBoard](https://www.tensorflow.org/tensorboard/get_started).

+Please follow the installation instructions on Redis website.
+Make sure the environment variable `$REDIS_HOME` is set to the path where you install Redis, so that Cluster Serving can start or stop it.

+Cluster Sering use TensorBoard to visualize the serving status.
+Use `pip install tensorboard` to install TensorBoard.

-Install Analytics Zoo by download release or pip.
+Install Analytics Zoo by Download Release or Pip.

 ##### Download Release
 Download Analytics Zoo from [release page](https://analytics-zoo.github.io/master/#release-download/) on the local node.